Wilms Tumor Overview

 Loyola University Medical Center

 Joseph Clark is a Hematologist Oncology specialist and a Hematologist in Maywood, Illinois.
-Dr. Clark and is rated as a Distinguished provider by MediFind in the treatment of Wilms Tumor.
+Dr. Clark is rated as a Distinguished provider by MediFind in the treatment of Wilms Tumor.
 His top areas of expertise are Melanoma, Renal Cell Carcinoma (RCC), Nasopharyngeal Carcinoma, Bone Marrow Aspiration, and Gastrostomy.
 Dr. Clark is currently accepting new patients.

 Loyola University Medical Center

 Gopal Gupta is an Urologist in Melrose Park, Illinois.
-Dr. Gupta and is rated as a Distinguished provider by MediFind in the treatment of Wilms Tumor.
+Dr. Gupta is rated as a Distinguished provider by MediFind in the treatment of Wilms Tumor.
 His top areas of expertise are Chromophobe Renal Cell Carcinoma, Renal Cell Carcinoma (RCC), Prostate Cancer, Nephrectomy, and Cystectomy.
 Dr. Gupta is currently accepting new patients.

-Nicholas Cost is an Urologist and a Pediatrics provider in Aurora, Colorado.
-Dr. Cost and is rated as an Elite provider by MediFind in the treatment of Wilms Tumor.
-His top areas of expertise are Wilms Tumor, Renal Cell Carcinoma (RCC), Testicular Cancer, Orchiectomy, and Nephrectomy.
-Dr. Cost is currently accepting new patients.
+Mark Waples is an Urologist in Milwaukee, Wisconsin.
+Dr. Waples is rated as a Distinguished provider by MediFind in the treatment of Wilms Tumor.
+His top areas of expertise are Ureterocele, Clear Cell Sarcoma, Chromophobe Renal Cell Carcinoma, Nephrectomy, and Reconstructive Urology Surgery.

 Children whose tumor has not spread have a 90% cure rate with appropriate treatment.
 Prognosis is also better in children younger than 2 years of age.